johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     > d.
 Blown out seals in the cylinder or actuator
                     > Check for blown out seals on cylinders before checking valves so as to prevent miss-diagnosing a valve as the problem.

-                3. Check for damaged seals in the cylinder
+                2. Check for damaged seals in the cylinder
                     > Oil may be leaking past seals instead of moving the load.
-                    > If oil is coming out of the exhaust when the piston is at full stroke or not moving then the seals or the ram is damaged.
+                    > If oil is coming out of the exhaust when the piston is at full stroke or not moving then the seals or the ram must be damaged.
+                    > Open hose a connectionat the actuator input 1st to check that there is oil pressure and flow.
-                    > Generally, open a hose connections to check for flow at the actuator input 1st, then the actuator exhaust, then the valve, and finally the pump to check for oil flow.
+                    > then the actuator exhaust,
+                        then the valve, and finally the pump to check for oil flow.
                     > If oil flows to the valves input, then check